stacks-network/stacks-core/sip/sip-001-burn-election.md

 election protocol requires leaders to burn cryptocurrency and spend energy before they know whether or not they will be selected.
 To achieve this, the protocol for electing a leader runs in three steps.
-Each leader candidate submits two transactions to the burn chain -- one to register their public key used for the election, and one to commit to their tunable proof and chain tip.
+Each leader candidate submits two transactions to the burn chain -- one to register their public key used for the election, and one to commit to their token burn and chain tip.
 Once these transactions confirm, a leader is selected and the leader can append and propagate block data.

 Block selection is driven by a _verifiable random function_ (VRF).
-Leaders submit proofs to register their VRF proving keys, and later attempt to append a block by generating a VRF proof over their preferred chain tip's _seed_ -- an unbiased random string the leader learns after their proof is committed.
+Leaders submit transactions to register their VRF proving keys, and later attempt to append a block by generating a VRF proof over their preferred chain tip's _seed_ -- an unbiased random string the leader learns after their tip's proof is committed.
 The resulting VRF proof is used to select the next block through cryptographic sortition, as well as the next seed.

 The protocol is designed such that a leader can observe _only_ the burn-chain data and determine the set of all Stacks blockchain forks that can plausibly exist.
-The on-chain data gives all peers enough data to identify all plausible chain tips, and to reconstruct the proposed block parent relationships and block VRF seeds.
-The on-chain data does _not_ indicate whether or not a block or a seed is valid, however.
+The on-burn-chain data gives all peers enough data to identify all plausible chain tips, and to reconstruct the proposed block parent relationships and block VRF seeds.
+The on-burn-chain data does _not_ indicate whether or not a block or a seed is valid, however.

 #### Step 1: Register key